 Students graduating from Fabens ISD must meet district and state graduation requirements.
-Please visit Appendix E on page 59 to 66, Graduation Toolkit.
+Please visit page 70 to 79, Graduation Toolkit.

 Fabens High School has an average of 150 to 170 students who graduate each year.
 Each graduating class, as they enter 9th grade, are placed on the Recommended Graduation Plan.
 Some graduate Distinguished, while others can drop to the Minimum Plan.
 The majority of our students graduate Distinguished or Recommended.
 95.2% of this year's class graduated on the Distinguished or Recommended Plan.